peppertech/OracleJETWorkshop2019/part1.md

 **Note:** Instaed of the 'my-' prefix, use your initials or use your company prefix, to make your Web Component unique and not conflict with others.
 Remember to never use 'oj-' as prefix, which is reserved for the Oracle JET team.

 2. Take a look at your source structure, find the new 'my-invoice-timeline' Web Component, in the 'src/js/jet-composites' folder, and explore its structure.
+In particular, notice that the message 'Hello from Example Component' is defined in 'my-invoice-timeline-viewModel.js' and rendered in 'my-invoice-timeline-viewModel.html'.

 3. Load the loader, i.e., 'my-invoice-timeline/loader', at the end of the dependency list passed into the define() call of the 'src/js/appControler.js', as shown below: